 Posted on November 11, 2016

 In the article below, we informed readers that effective December 1, 2016, sweeping changes will be implemented with regard to the Fair Labor Standards Act (“FLSA”) that will require employers to more than double the minimum weekly salaries of exempt employees in order to maintain the exemption and avoid paying overtime.
-Under exising regulations, employers have to pay employees a weekly salary of at least $455 to maintain the exemption.
-Under the new regulations, employers must pay a mimimum weekly salary of $913 to maintain the exemption.
+Under existing regulations, employers have to pay employees a weekly salary of at least $455 to maintain the exemption.
+Under the new regulations, employers must pay a minimum weekly salary of $913 to maintain the exemption.

 As a practical matter, most employers probably won’t face a doubling of salaries for their exempt staff as weekly salaries tend to be substantially higher that $455 for most exempt employees.
 Yet, many employers will still face a substantial and sudden economic impact as of December 1st.

 There are a few ways to avoid or minimize the financial impact of the new regulations.
 First, consider the fact that many exempt employees actually don’t work overtime (more than 40 hours per week).
 For these employees, there would be no need to increase their pay to maintain the exemption.
 Exposure for occasional overtime work could be controlled by carefully managing overtime hours and requiring approval before overtime is worked.
 Employers should therefore carefully analyze the hours actually worked by their exempt employees to determine if there is even a need to comply with the new regulations.